 This past five days I had the pleasure the be part on the last Plone sprint: Alpine City Strategic Sprint 2016, what a blast!

 In the following days, the amazing never running out of steam, Jens will report back to the community.
 A partial/preview report already exists for the impatient ones (disclaimer: I made it, so there’s probably quite a few things missing).

 Below I will make a summary of what I achieved thanks to being part of the sprint.

 - bring back node4 on Jenkins: meaning that we can run more jobs at the same time, really handy for a sprint or at release time/high activity!

 - quickly update (totally untested, so dragons ahead) ZODB, Zope, ZTK and CMF jenkins jobs, now they are bundled together in a tab.
 Pointers on how to make them reliable/improve them highly appreciated, submit tickets for it so we can keep track of them

 - create jenkins jobs for PLIPs being worked on during the sprint.
-In retrospect they took me less than 5 minutes of work and they proved to be extremely helpful.
+In retrospect they took me less than 5 minutes of work ((thanks to jenkins-job-builder)) and they proved to be extremely helpful.
 Pro tip: whenever working on a new PLIP ask for a jenkins job!

 - create more jenkins jobs for checking, and reporting back, code analysis on distributions (more about it on a follow-up post)

-Fortunately all the above took less than one or two hours, my main task during the sprint was, together with Maik, bring collective.indexing in Plone core without having to add yet another package.
+Fortunately all the above took less than one or two hours, my main task during the sprint was, together with Maik, bring collective.indexing in Plone core without having to add yet another package ((which our release manager will probably welcome for a change)).
 Please read the PLIP description, linked above, to know the scope of it.